lifeisstillgood/softwaremind/docs/newbook/coders_are_the_new_managers.rst

 "Management" as a term is fairly modern - probably Peter Drucker is most responsible for popularising it in the 50s and 60s.
 His work laid a path that most academic work has followed.
-In his work, Mgmt should be an elite, trained for highest performance, to innovate, to analyse, to *decide* and *change*.
+To very harshly paraphrase his work, In his work, Mgmt should be an elite, trained for highest performance, to innovate, to analyse, to *decide* and *change*.
 These are supermen, bestriding the world.

+1973 Management: Tasks, Responsibilities, Practices The fact is, that in modern society there is no other leadership group but managers.
+If the managers of our major institutions, and especially of business, do not take responsibility for the common good, no one else can or will.

+being fair to drucker -> he saw it as responsibility liberal arts, non profit, fairness to workers.
+But this is 'noblese oblige' not enforced.

 However things changed.
-Management in 1960s were still thougth of as employees, working for a shareholder class.
+Management in 1960s were still thought of as employees, working for a shareholder class.
 And while they got *perks*, they rarely got *capital*.
 And slowly that changed until the 1980s exploded and the majority of management income came not from salaries but from equity (options).
 And slowly